 For Bigg’s, traveling in smaller groups is important to be able to efficiently hunt and catch their prey.
 Unlike fish, marine mammals can hear very well underwater, so Bigg’s killer whales vocalize and echolocate very rarely while searching for their prey.
 Instead, they follow the coastline, checking each cove for unsuspecting prey and use passive listening to locate seals and small cetaceans.
 Bigg’s typically vocalize either during or directly following a kill.

 Offshore killer whales

 Very little is known about offshore killer whales because they tend to spend most of their time offshore along the continental shelf.
 Some groups have been sighted in inshore waters and even deep into coastal inlets.
 Offshore killer whales are typically encountered in groups of 30 – 70 whales or more.
-Nothing is known about their social structure.
+Little is known about their social structure.

 It is thought that these killer whales eat large ocean fish such as sharks and halibut.
 Compared to transient and resident killer whales, offshore killer whales have a large proportion of nicks and scarring, possibly from catching sharks.
 The few offshore killer whales that have stranded had teeth that were significantly worn down, which would also occur from consuming sharks which have very tough skin.